1954 NFL Championship Game: Legacy

 Detroit quarterback Layne (18 for 42, passing for 177 yards) was intercepted six times, with Len Ford and Kenny Konz pulling in two each.
 The Browns also recovered three Detroit fumbles, with two of the recoveries leading to scores.
+Layne was the second quarterback to throw six interceptions in an NFL Championship Game and the first since Frank Filchock did so in the 1946 NFL Championship Game; Norm Van Brocklin would be the third (and currently last) quarterback to throw six interceptions in a championship game the following year.

 The 56–10 score was the second most lopsided in the 22-year history of the event, exceeded only by the 1940 game, in which the Chicago Bears embarrassed the Washington Redskins 73–0.
 The 46 point margin of victory is the second highest in championship history since the NFL began the annual game in 1933.
 The largest margin of victory in the Super Bowl (which is the NFL Championship Game) was 45 points in Super Bowl XXIV.

-The victory was the second World Professional Football Championship win for the Browns.
+The victory was the second NFL Championship win for the Browns and sixth overall.

 The gross receipts for the game, including over $101,000 for radio and television rights, were just over $289,000.
 Each player on the winning Browns team received $2,478, while Lions players made $1,585 each.

+Otto Graham's feat of passing for three touchdowns and rushing for three touchdowns in a single game wasn't repeated for 70 years until Buffalo Bills quarterback Josh Allen did the feat in 2024.